criticalart/calos/README.md

 # calOS
 Arch/Hyprland OS based on Omarchy with extensive edits.
 Much less opinionated.
-Much less bloat.
-This OS was designed for myself alone and will require certain changes to work properly on your build.
-Desktop highly recommended. **DO NOT try this out unless you are somewhat competent with a terminal.** This does not support updates via Omarchy.
+Much less bloat.Desktop highly recommended. **DO NOT try this out unless you are somewhat competent with a terminal.** This does not support updates via Omarchy.
 You must know how to update Arch yourself and all the maintenence that comes alongside it.
+It is essentially a bare Arch Linux install with Hyprland + Omarchy theming + menu support.

 ## Changes

 ### System

 * No longer forces disk encryption.
 You may choose any filesystem you would like.
 (You should still use btrfs though).
 * Plymouth is no longer supported or used.
-In its place is a tty/drop-in script to log a specific user into Hyprland automatically with a bash_profile script. **Can be configured in skip-username.conf.**
+In its place is a tty/drop-in script to log a specific user into Hyprland automatically with a bash_profile script. **Can be configured/removed in skip-username.conf.**
 * **Heavily** debloated the initial install.
 Final package count is ~650.
 Many re-installs went into figuring out what can and can't be removed.
 * No longer a dev-oriented build.
 Removed most, if not all, traces of dev environments.
 If you use your PC for browsing/gaming, this is for you.
 * Customized boot-message shell script that allows you to launch or perform any command from the first, and only first, terminal window.
 Want to start your session with fastfetch or fortune displayed?
 Go for it.
 Easily customizable in your .bashrc after install.
 * Snapshots are no longer forced/required.
 Since a specific filesystem/disk encryption is no longer forced you are free to choose your own service.
+Snapper is still recommended for btrfs.
 * Limine is still the default bootloader because why the fuck would you use GRUB
 * While the install was heavily debloated, a few additional packages were added; firefox, gamescope and fortune-mod.
 Honestly you should be using the first two anyways.
 * Removed anything that has to do with portability, such as battery display.
 This is meant for a desktop.
 Since that information is not relevant waybar has been edited to give more information on your system, such as temps and CPU/RAM usage.
 * CAPS LOCK IS BACK.
 (Xcompose is out)
 * yazi baby.
 Nautilus is out.
 He's so hot right now.
+Use SUPER, F or type y or yazi in terminal.
+Defaults to allow hidden files.

 ### Style

 * Changed default theme on first launch.
 Make it feel more Hyprland-y.
 * Removed Omarchy logo and replaced with Arch logo in almost every instance.
 Felt kind of weird doing this but ultimately this is an Arch distro first and foremost.
 * Added more themes to the install.
 Parsed every theme to make sure it was uniform with the rest of the system; e.g. blueridge would overwrite your font when you switched to it, now it doesn't.
+Also removed super bright themes because???
 * **Made a custom starship bash prompt for every theme included in the install**.
 This took HOURS.
 A different starship prompt.
 For every theme.
 I hate being autistic.
 * Animations added for workspaces and specialWorkspaceIn/Out.
 * Changed default cursor to look more _uhh_ not boring.